Imitation learning-based framework for learning 6-D linear compliant motions: METHOD

 \section{METHOD}

 \changetwo{The method presented here is meant for tasks where localization errors between the tooltip and the goal can grow large; indeed, a main difference to many other LfD methods is that even though other methods can converge to a goal from a wide region, the method presented in this paper does not need to know how far it is from the target, or how far it is from the intended starting pose.
 For example, in Fig.~\ref{fig:convergence}, the robot does not need to know where within the shown convergence region the end-effector is.
-The method does not require any feedback, neither force nor pose, during reproduction of a single segment.
+The method does not require any feedback, neither force nor pose, during reproduction of a single segment; \changethree{the motion and impedance parameters remain the same during a single segment}.
 Whereas this greatly simplifies the requirements for the method, there are also disadvantages, such that there is no proper built-in stopping condition for the primitive, raising the need for e.g.~force thresholds to be built into a fully working system and the physical system to have a natural stopping condition.
 Moreover, the presented primitive can only generate motions that are linear in Cartesian coordinates in free space but might have a different shape if guided by contact.}

 \changetwo{ There is no attractor in free space for the primitive.
 The intuition is to make the robot follow a natural, physical gradient, similarly as a human would intuitively do when faced with localization error.
 Thus, we assume that even in a demonstration where a human cannot directly align the workpieces but must rely on contact and physical gradients, there is a \say{correct} direction, called desired direction in this paper; this is the direction where the user would guide the tool if all pose information was correct, that can also be called the working force.
 This direction is all the information that the robot uses during reproduction -- it does not have explicit knowledge about the initial pose or the goal pose.
 Additionally, there is no in-built upper limit for the forces, which will grow in accordance with the stiffness.
 For example, if the contact is made near the edge of the convergence region depicted in Fig.~\ref{fig:convergence}, the force exerted at the bottom of the valley will be higher than if contact is made closer to the bottom.
 However, as the goal of this primitive is alignment, this is an acceptable side-effect, and dangerously large forces could be avoided with a simple threshold. }